From: Benjamin Berg <benjamin.berg(a)intel.com>

 um: use tools/include for user files

-tools/nolibc/stdio: remove perror if NOLIBC_IGNORE_ERRNO is set
+tools/nolibc/stdio: let perror work when NOLIBC_IGNORE_ERRNO is set

 tools/nolibc/dirent: avoid errno in readdir_r